-Eisner's work is the focus of a Library exhibit currently on display at the Central Library's Mountain Gallery, Will Eisner: The Centennial Celebration, 1917-2017.
+Eisner's work is the focus of a Library exhibit at the Central Library's Mountain Gallery, Will Eisner: The Centennial Celebration, 1917-2017, which runs through September 2, 2018.
 A pioneer in the industry during what's known as the Golden Age of comics in the 1930s and '40s, Eisner gave us the iconic crime-fighting hero The Spirit.
 And in the late 1970s, his A Contract with God, and Other Tenement Stories was among the works that help establish a new type of art form, the graphic novel.

 The term "graphic novel" had begun to be applied to certain kinds of illustrated publications around the release of Contract in 1978; Eisner's book is considered among the earliest examples of that literary form.
 Based in large part on Eisner's own experiences, the collection of illustrated short shories is less a riff on the exploits of costumed heroes and nefarious villains and more a thoughtful exploration on the everyday challenges faced by real-world people inhabiting a fictionalized New York City.
 Contract is seen as a groundbreaking work in its handling of mature themes and storylines that went beyond the usual fare of comic strips or pulpy booklets of the time, taking a more literary, down-to-earth approach.
 Many of the draft panels and original artboards used in the production of Contract -- as well as issues of The Spirit and other books -- are included in the Centennial Celebration exhibit at the Library.